Amazon has dropped its big Black Friday deals – don’t miss these

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Amazon Black Friday deals 2021: The best discounts on Nintendo Switch, Shark vacuums and more
+Amazon Black Friday deals 2021: Best weekend offers on Ring doorbells, Shark vacuums, Kindles and more

 From Kindles to AirPods and electric toothbrushes, here’s your guide on what to shop